Support For Book Groups

-This site has links to book discussion guides, advice and ideas for starting and running a book group, and interviews with book groups around the country.
+Book discussion guides, advice for starting and running a book group, and interviews with book groups around the country

 Reading Group Choices

-This site provides recommendations and book group guides, as well as information for book group leaders.
+Recommendations and book group guides, as well as information for book group leaders

-Provides lists of the best books for discussion, based on ratings from 32,000 clubs as well as book guides and other online tools to simplify club communications and activities.
+Lists of the best books for discussion, based on ratings from 32,000 clubs as well as book guides and other online tools to simplify club communications and activities

-Great website for reading guides, book reviews, and book club resources.
+Reading guides, book reviews, and book club resources

 Biography in Context

-Features biographies and full-text articles from hundreds of magazines.
+Biographies and full-text articles from hundreds of magazines

 Literature Resource Center

-Provides access to biographies, bibliographies, and critical analyses of authors from every era and literary discipline.
+Biographies, bibliographies, and critical analyses of authors from every era and literary discipline

-Many publishers also have helpful reading group guides online.
+Many publishers offer reading group guides online.
 These sites are also helpful for choosing titles.
 Here are a few publishers to try: